• CLASSIC SAILFLOW

 canadian border-

-.friday...southwest winds 15 to 25 knots becoming east and
+.tuesday night...west winds 15 to 20 knots becoming southwest

 waves omitted due to the lake being mostly ice covered.